NativeScript/docs-v7/core-concepts/publishing-ios-apps.md

 ### Production certificates
 *Production certificates* work similarly to development certificates.
 They consist of public and private keys.
 The private key stays at your side and is never sent to Apple.
-Your app is signed with the distribution certificate using your private key, so Apple can verify the origin of submissions in *iTunes Connect* using the public key you sent them. <Comment: You have not mentioned or defined distribution certificate.
-What is it, and how does it differ from a production certificate?>
+Your app is signed with the distribution certificate using your private key, so Apple can verify the origin of submissions in *iTunes Connect* using the public key you sent them.

-This certificate <Comment: Do you mean the production certificate (or the distribution certificate)?>is used to sign the application binary when it is prepared for submission.
+This *production certificates* is used to sign the application binary when it is prepared for submission.
 Usually when an app is built for a device, its IPA file is signed with the development certificate.
 > **Note** You can read more about IPA (file extention) [here](https://en.wikipedia.org/wiki/.ipa_(file_extension)) Later, the tooling resigns the IPA with the *production certificate* and appends the distribution provisioning profile when submitting to *iTunes Connect*.